 How Do You Get Rid Of Zombie Cells

-Let's explore the science behind zombie cells – scientifically known as senescent cells – and delve into practical strategies for mitigating their effects on your health and well-being.
+Let's explore the science behind zombie cells – scientifically known as senescent cells – and break down practical strategies for mitigating their effects on your health and well-being.

 Understanding Senescent Cells: The Zombie Within